Lockheed CL-1201

+Although the Department of Defense does not seem to have records of the study's ultimate outcome, the design itself has nonetheless been cited by several sources.

 Design

 The CL-1201 design project studied a nuclear-powered aircraft of extreme size, with a wingspan of 1120 ft.
-Had it been built, it would have had the largest wingspan of any airplane to date, and more than twice that of any aircraft of the 20th century.
+Had it been built, it would have had the largest wingspan of any airplane to date, and more than three times that of any aircraft of the 20th century.

-The wing would be of crescent form, similar to the British Handley Page Victor V-bomber, but unlike the British design, it was tailless.
+The wing would be of crescent form, similar to the British Handley Page Victor V-bomber but, unlike the British design, it was tailless.

-Power would be derived from the heat generated by a nuclear reactor and transferred to four jet engines near the rear, where it would superheat the air passing through to provide thrust.
-The craft would be capable of staying airborne for long periods of time, with an estimated endurance of 41 days.
+Power would be derived from the heat generated by a nuclear reactor and transferred to four jet engines near the rear, where it would heat the air passing through to provide thrust.
+The craft would be capable of remaining airborne for extended periods, with an estimated endurance of 41 days.
 At low altitudes, the jets would burn conventional aviation fuel.
-In order to get airborne in the first place it required 182 additional vertical lift engines.
+In order to take off, the airplane required 182 additional vertical lift engines.
+These were similar to those used in the Boeing 747, a new aircraft at the time.

 Two variants were studied, a logistics support aircraft and an airborne aircraft carrier.
 There was a rumored third variant, but information on such a model has never been made public.

 The logistics support variant would have a conventional heavy transport role, carrying hundreds of troops and their equipment at once.

-The airborne aircraft carrier would have carried up to 22 fighter aircraft externally and would have an internal dock capable of handling two air-to-ground shuttle transport aircraft.
+The airborne aircraft carrier would have carried as many as 22 fighter aircraft externally and would have had an internal dock capable of handling two air-to-ground shuttle transport aircraft.